openalea/mtg/newmtg/doc/user/tutorial_mtg_aml.rst

     >>> AlgOrder(3,14)
     1

-Height is the number of components between the root of the vertix''s branch and the vertix''s position.
+:func:`Height` (:func:`AlgHeight`) look at the number of components between the root of the vertex's branch and the vertex's position.

 .. doctest::